 Nuevo Laredo-An Expat's Semi-Snnual Pilgrimage

-Low costs on rent and various other things is a great upside to life in Mexico.
-However, there are some hoops that we gringos have to jump through to get to the good life; especially if you plan to bring your car with you.
+Low costs on rent and various other things are a great upside to life in Mexico.
+However, there are some hoops that we gringos have to jump through to get the good life; especially if you plan to bring your car with you.

-Having a car with US plates can be a benefit.
-Some people have told me that the police bother them more because of their US plates.
-In Saltillo I personally haven't had any bad experiences with the law enforcement here.
-I have heard that it's actually better to have US plates.
+Having a car with U.S. plates can be a benefit.
+In Saltillo I personally haven't had any bad experiences with the law enforcement.
+I have heard that it's actually better to have U.S. plates.
 Most Mexicans in my area treat Americans with kindness and respect because much of the local economy relies on American-owned companies.

-You can change your car to have Mexican plates, but your car needs to be less than 10 years old and you have to pay about $140 US.
-However having Mexican plates may be problematic if you want to take it back to the US.
-Since I enjoy road trips back to my home country, I was advised not to change my plates by friends who have worked in law enforcement.
+You can change your car to have Mexican plates, but your car needs to be less than 10 years old and you have to pay a fee.
+However, having Mexican plates may be problematic if you want to take your vehicle back to the U.S. Since I enjoy road trips back to my home country, I was advised not to change my plates by friends who have worked in law enforcement.
 Thus, each month I get to return to Nuevo Laredo, Tamaulipas, to renew my foreign car permission.

 However, don't let this scare you.
 The border cities are quite safe during the day.
-If you're stuck in New Laredo overnight just get into a hotel, or to be on the safe side you can always cross back to Texas, where it’s a totally different country.
-It's just a wait on the international bridge over the Rio Grande back and forth for the extra peace of mind.
+If you're stuck in New Laredo overnight just get a hotel, or to be on the safe side you can always cross back to Texas.
+It's just a short wait on the international bridge over the Rio Grande back and forth for the extra peace of mind.